 Beholding some of UNESCO's world heritage sites, Sagarmatha National Park and its endangered flora and fauna.

-Lukla, the start and end of any Sherpa settlements on the Everest region, is a tiny town with an elevation of 2,860m in the Solukhumbu district.
-Every Everest region trekker first steps into Lukla to start their journey to Everest Base camp.
-Also, the helicopter on the One day Everest Base Camp Helicopter Tour first lands at Lukla before flying to Pheriche and Kala Patthar.
+Lukla, the start and end of any Sherpa settlements in the Everest region, is a tiny town with an elevation of 2,860m in the Solukhumbu district.
+Every Everest region trekker first steps into Lukla to start their journey to Everest camp.
+Also, the helicopter on the One Day Everest Base Camp Helicopter Tour first lands at Lukla before flying to Pheriche and Kala Patthar.

 Lukla is better known for two things: